reneklacan/sea-orm-typed-id/README.md

 ## Caveat

-You might actually not need this library, it's just a macro and you might be better off with just copying the code from [src/lib.rs](src/lib.rs) into your project.
+You might not actually need this library; it’s just a macro, and you might be better off simply copying the code from src/lib.rs into your project.

 ### Features